Feldspar

 Solid solutions between K-feldspar and albite are called alkali feldspar.[11]
 Solid solutions between albite and anorthite are called plagioclase,[11] or, more properly, plagioclase feldspar.
 Only limited solid solution occurs between K-feldspar and anorthite, and in the two other solid solutions, immiscibility occurs at temperatures common in the crust of the Earth.
 Albite is considered both a plagioclase and alkali feldspar.

 The ratio of alkali feldspar to plagioclase feldspar, together with the proportion of quartz, is the basis for the QAPF classification of igneous rock.[12][13][14]
-Calcium-rich plagioclase is the first feldspar to crystallize from cooling magma, but the plagioclase becomes increasingly sodium-rich as crystallization continues.
+Calcium-rich plagioclase is the first feldspar to crystallize from cooling magma, then the plagioclase becomes increasingly sodium-rich as crystallization continues.
 This defines the continuous Bowen's reaction series.
 K-feldspar is the final feldspar to crystallize from the magma.[15][16]

-Alkali feldspars edit
+Alkali feldspars

 Alkali feldspars are grouped into two types: those containing potassium in combination with sodium, aluminium, or silicon; and those where potassium is replaced by barium.
 The first of these include: